PRO-2684/gadgets/scrollbar_mod/README.md

     - `Visible-On-Hover`: The scrollbar background is only visible when hovered over the scrollbar
     - `Always-Visible`: The scrollbar background is always visible
     - `Always-Hidden`: The scrollbar background is always hidden
+- `Opacity`: Set the opacity of the scrollbar